 Last 5 Years: Texas Leads Texas A&M 21-11-0 (65 percent)

-To understand why fans of a school at such a stark historical deficit would want to engage their former-rival’s fanbase about a self-proclaimed sense of superiority, you must understand a little more about the Little Brother mentality.
+To understand why fans of a school at such a stark historical deficit would want to engage their rival’s fanbase over a self-proclaimed sense of superiority, you must understand a little more about the Little Brother mentality.
 Self awareness is a conspicuous weak point, where the failings of Big Brother typically are treasured at least equally alongside their own accomplishments.

-Aggies fans, for example, love to mock Texas for their most recent, middling decade of football, and point to the Longhorns last national championship—won in 2005 against Southern California in one of the sports greatest-ever clashes—as some kind of dusty artifact.
+Aggies fans, for example, love to mock Texas for their most recent, middling decade of football, and point to the Longhorns' last national championship—won in 2005 against Southern California in one of the greatest college football games ever played—as some kind of dusty artifact.
 But the Longhorn’s last championship might as well have been yesterday compared to A&M’s, which happened in 1939, a comparison that Umlang puts into context:

 Texas A&M’s last football national championship is closer to the Emancipation Proclamation (1862) than it is to the upcoming season.